1. The job you’re applying for

 A: I’m an experienced marketing manager who’s grown multiple brands on social media.

 B: In my 8+ years as a marketing manager, I’ve led teams of 5+ marketers to enhance brand awareness by increasing organic traffic on social media by 18%+ each quarter.

 The second statement rings more true because it includes specific accomplishments and results.
 Make your cover letter stand out by including similar data.

 4. How you can help the business reach its goals

 Employers will search your cover letter for hard and soft skills that apply to the role they’re advertising.
 When you write your cover letter, describe how your skills can benefit the company to convince the hiring manager you’re qualified and suited for the job.

 Here’s an example of what to say in a cover letter to show you can benefit the employer:

 I’m excited to express my interest in Davis Security’s open Security Training Director position.
 I served as a member of the US Army Military Police for 10+ years, providing security for domestic and overseas bases.
 I believe my knowledge of security best practices will enhance your organization’s training, increasing your efficiency and widening your profit margins.

 Add details in your cover letter that indicate you’ve researched the company.
-Including proof of your research shows the hiring manager that:
+Including proof of your research shows the hiring manager that you:

-- You’ve written a cover letter specifically for their job
+- wrote a cover letter specifically for their job opening

 Here are two examples of company research included in a cover letter: